 You can easily customize this easy recipe to use your favorite garnishes instead of the pecan-caramel combination: white chocolate and macadamia nuts, dried cherries or cranberries, walnuts, milk chocolate chips, toffee bits, or salted caramel chips would all be fantastic additions.
 The best thing about this homemade gift is that it is super quick to put together, especially if you make them assembly line-style, but it makes a really big impression.
 Brownies in a Jar are perfect for everyone on your list, including teachers, daycare workers, or anyone who deserves a little something special this holiday season.

-Simplified assembly instructions for the dry ingredients gift jar (print on a small label and tie to the jar):
+Print on a small label and tie to the jar:

 To make the brownies